tiddly-gittly/TidGi-Mobile/Readme.md

 ## How it stores and uses data

-When sync from a TidGi-Desktop app:
+When syncing from a TidGi-Desktop app:

-1. HTML, contains some of core tw things like `$:/boot` and raw HTMLs
+1. HTML, contains some of core tw things like `$:/boot` and raw HTML created by [$:/tags/RawMarkup](https://tiddlywiki.com/#SystemTag%3A%20%24%3A%2Ftags%2FRawMarkup)
-    1. To update tiddlywiki version or those raw HTMLs, you need to perform a full-resync
+    1. To update the TiddlyWiki version or the raw markup, you need to perform a full-resync (delete and recreate)
-1. SQLite, when adding wiki, we fetch all skinny-tiddlers of your tid/md file, then store them in SQLite DB to speedup booting and save memory.
+1. SQLite, When adding wiki, we fetch all skinny-tiddlers of your tid/md file, then store them in SQLite DB to speed up booting and save memory.
-1. JSON, when adding wiki, we fetch all plugins's full content as JSON, this will not be updated
+1. JSON, When adding wiki, we fetch all plugins's full content as JSON, this will not be updated
 1. Files, binary files like images are stored as files on your phone.

- a HTML with all plugins and skinny-tiddlers are store in the Mobile storage.
-And we also sync all tid/md file from your Desktop App to the Mobile storage.

-Later, we use a Sync-Adaptor to only load the file you need lazily, to increase performance on huge wiki.
+Later, we use a Sync-Adaptor to only load the file you need lazily, to increase performance on a huge wiki.
+Also, reduce the memory and CPU consumption of your phone.

+### Drawbacks

-Currently only tiddlers in SQLite are synced back to TidGi-Desktop, HTML and JSON is never changed.
-So if you want to add plugins, you need to add it on Desktop, and a full resync from TidGi-Desktop is required.
+Currently, only normal tiddlers in SQLite are certainly synced back to TidGi-Desktop.
+HTML Javascript tiddler, and JSON plugins are never tested (Feel free to have a try and report to me!).
+So if you want to add new plugins, you may need to backup data to Desktop, add plugins on Desktop, and perform a full resync (delete and recreate) from TidGi-Desktop (If this is not necessary, report to me!).

+And we don't support creating a new wiki, like [Tiddloid](https://github.com/donmor/Tiddloid) does.
+You need an existing [TidGi-Desktop](https://github.com/tiddly-gittly/TidGi-Desktop) wiki to get started.

 ## Permissions

+All these features can be accessible from tiddlywiki plugin, so you can develop plugins to notify you about ToDo, or record locations of visited places, etc.

-1. Notification: We use notification to switch between full screen wiki and menu, also allow plugin to show notification.
+1. Notification: We use notification to switch between full-screen wiki and menu, and also allow plugin to show notification.
+2. Location: To store server location, later can show them on a map.